Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Changelog

+**DesnoGuns Mod r017**
+{% highlight text %}
+- FIX: workaround fix for crash at startup caused by a bug of BlockLauncher with armors.
+I had to remove the Juggernaut (temporarily) to fix the problem
+{% endhighlight %}

 **DesnoGuns Mod r016**
 {% highlight text %}
 - FIX: fixed lags when shooting and improved performance
 - FIX: other bug fixes
-{% endhighlight %}

-**DesnoGuns Mod r015**
-{% highlight text %}
-- UPDATE: added ammunition items and the medical kit in the food & potions tab in the creative inventory
-- FIX: fixed sounds interruptions
-- FIX: fixed crash when clicking the reload text while shooting
 {% endhighlight %}

 <br>